 Click here to know the Blood Units available at IRCS, National Headquarters, New Delhi

-Voluntary Blood Donation facility available at IRCS Blood Bank National Headquarters.
-Contact on duty technician at 011-23711551 for further queries
+Voluntary Blood Donation facility available at IRCS Blood Centre National Headquarters.
+Contact on duty technician at 011-23711551, 23359338 for further queries

-- Model Agreement and Terms and Conditions of MoU for linkages MoU with Storage Centres and IRCS Blood Bank as mother blood bank
+- Model Agreement and Terms and Conditions of MoU for linkages MoU with Storage Centres and IRCS Blood Centre as mother Blood Centre

-- Criteria for selection of five best Blood Banks of IRCS
+- Criteria for selection of five best Blood Centres of IRCS

 - Blood Requisition Form